Tom Wilson Weinberg began singing original queer-

 Tom's piano, photo: Liz Reasey

 Honors include a Drama-Logue Award (Los Angeles), Golden Gull Award (Provincetown), Bessie Smith Award (Boston) and OUTmusic Heritage Award (New York).
 Tom was a founder of Giovanni's Room and president of The Attic Youth Center, both in Philadelphia.
-He is a member of ASCAP, OutMusic and The Purple Circuit.
-He lives with John Whyte, his husband of 42 years.
-Tom and John are the dads of Jesse, 23, and Max, 21.
+He is a member of ASCAP, The Purple Circuit, ACLU and William Way LGBT Community Center.
+He lives with his husband John Whyte.
+Tom and John are the dads of Jesse, 27, and Max, 24.